Victory Pig Pizza

 MR. RICHARD CECCOLI

-I have to agree with Mr. Ceccoli, this pizza is not as good as his.
-But if you're living somewhere far, far away from Wyoming Valley and are longing for pizza that likely tastes better than what you can find at your location, the recipe below may hold you over until you have a chance to go back for a visit.
-And remember, when you're planning your visit that Victory Pig is open Wednesdays, Fridays and Saturdays from around 4:30 p.m. until about 11:00 p.m
+I have to agree with Mr. Ceccoli, the pizza recipes I've found are not as good as his.
+But if you're living somewhere far, far away from Wyoming Valley and are longing for pizza that likely tastes better than what you can find at your location, the recipes below may hold you over until you have a chance to go back for a visit.

 Victory Pig circa 1969